CaptainSapphire/PH-s-Blog/_posts/2024-10-17-My-Plan-for-APPC.md

 After seeing the grade, I immediately opened a Google Doc.
 Every resource I knew for math help, I checked.
 - First, I hunted down the *Math Honors Society (MHS)* poster and planned times each day to go in and review the homework with them.
 - I checked SchoolHouse.org to see if they have Precalculus help.
 Unfortunately, my search was unfruitful.
 There aren't any times that I can join.
 - I checked Khan Academy and found they have a clear Precalculus review.
+My goal is to get through at least one lesson per day, with mastery of the practice problems provided (Redo them until I fully understand the concept.)
+- YouTube had two courses that will be of little help, but better than none.
+- Collegeboard has resources such as videos and practice problems on the CollegeBoard Classroom.
+I set the goal to raise my average test score and my grade to either a B or an A. As depressing as the current state is, I have to start somewhere.

 ## Reflecting thoughts